 There are different over-the-counter and prescription medications – both topical and oral – that women can take to address acne.
 Here are some of the most common treatment options:

-● DIM supplements: The DIM + cruciferous supplements are an excellent addition to any treatment of hormonal acne.
+● DIM supplements: The DIM + cruciferous supplements are an excellent addition to any hormonal acne treatment.
 They contain natural extracts of cruciferous vegetables (kale, broccoli, alfalfa, and spinach), specially formulated to help balance hormones.
 Check this link for more info.

 ● Anti-Androgen Drugs: Spironolactone is one of the most commonly used anti-androgen drugs for women with hormonal acne.
 While the prescription medication is primarily used to treat high blood pressure, many dermatologists prescribe it to women with hormonal acne, preventing the body from overproducing androgen hormones.